Polymer/old-docs-site/docs/polymer/polymer.md

 Note that you need to add the `<polymer-element>` to the document so that the Custom Elements polyfill picks it up.

-It is also worth noting that generally the HTML parser considers attribute names *case insensitive*.
-Property names in JavaScript are however *case sensitive*.

-This means that attributes can be written any way that you like, but if you look at an element's attribute list, the names will always be lowercase.
-Polymer is aware of this and will attempt to match the attributes to properties carefully.
-For example, this should work as expected:

-    <name-tag nameColor="blue" name="Blue Name"></name-tag>

-The fact that the `nameColor` attribute is actually lowercase in DOM can generally just be ignored.

-This also means that any of the below examples will also work:

-    <name-tag NaMeCoLoR="blue" name="Blue Name"></name-tag>
-    <name-tag NAMECOLOR="red" name="Red Name">    </name-tag>
-    <name-tag NAMEcolor="green" name="Green Name"></name-tag>

 ### Adding public properties and methods {#propertiesmethods}